How to Transfer Assets to a Trust in Virginia

 What About Retirement Accounts

-• Required Minimum Distributions (RMDs): Naming a trust as a beneficiary could affect how RMDs are calculated.
+• Required Minimum Distributions (RMDs): Naming a Trust as a beneficiary could affect how RMDs are calculated.

 Ongoing Trust Management

-To keep your trust effective, it’s essential to:
+To keep your Trust effective, it’s essential to:

 • Maintain copies of new deeds, titles, and account statements

-• Regularly review and update your trust as you acquire new assets
+• Regularly review and update your Trust as you acquire new assets

 • Stay on top of changes in your financial and legal situation